 HOW TO EVALUATE YOUR CHILD’S PERFORMANCE

 If the ULAT is merely curriculum and therefore is not a program that keeps track of students’ progress through their lessons nor which corrects and grades the students’ work, how is a parent to handle the issue of grading?
-The ULAT provides teachers and parents with the answers to its various tests and a grading guide to help establish a grade, but the homeschooling parent still needs someone capable of evaluating the student in the second language.
+The ULAT provides teachers and parents with the answers to its various tests and a grading guide to help establish a grade, however, for certain activities, such as open-ended oral presentations or composition writing, the student would benefit from access to someone capable of evaluating his or her work.
 The following are five suggestions to that end:

 1) the parent enrolls the student in a homeschool co-op using the ULAT program and which is directed by a trained instructor